 - exercise – being inactive increases the risk of getting bowel cancer

 - alcohol and smoking – a high alcohol intake and smoking may increase your chances of getting bowel cancer

-- family history – having a close relative (mother or father, brother or sister) who developed bowel cancer below 50 years of age puts you at a greater lifetime risk of developing the condition
+- family history – having a close relative (mother or father, brother or sister) who developed bowel cancer under the age of 50 puts you at a greater lifetime risk of developing the condition

-Some people are also at an increased risk of bowel cancer because they have another condition that affects their bowel, such as severe ulcerative colitis or Crohn's disease over a long period of time.
+Some people have an increased risk of bowel cancer because they have another condition that affects their bowel, such as severe ulcerative colitis or Crohn's disease, over a long period of time.

 Read more about the causes of bowel cancer and preventing bowel cancer.

 To detect cases of bowel cancer sooner, the NHS offers two types of bowel cancer screening to adults registered with a GP in England:

 - faecal occult blood (FOB) test – all men and women aged 60 to 74 are invited to carry out an FOB test at home.
 They're sent the home test kit every two years through the post until they reach the age of 74.
 The FOB test checks for the presence of blood in a stool sample, which could be an early sign of bowel cancer.